tgoodell/Web-Applications-2020/assignment00/assignment00.md

 ---

-Make a assignment jump page in the root of your web directory.
+Make an assignment jump page in the root of your web directory.

 In a nicely named folder in your web directory make 3 interlinked pages.
 Each of these pages should also link back to the jump page.